The trouble with buying a house

 Better yet, what if you could buy a house with little or no money out of your own pocket?

-- Negotiate your earnest money down
+- Negotiate earnest money

-- Ask the seller and lender to help with closing costs
+- Help with closing costs

 How to buy a house with little or no money out of pocket